ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-security-risk-management-plan.md

   * Sender Policy Framework (SPF), Domain based Message Authentication, Reporting and Conformance (DMARC), and DomainKeys Identified Mail (DKIM) records are configured to mitigate spoofing of emails being sent into the organisation
   * Office 365 services are only utilised within Australian regions
   * Credential Guard is enabled and credential theft is blocked through Microsoft Defender Exploit Guard
-  * Pass-through Authentication (PTA) is used with Azure AD Connect for synchronisation and authentication
+  * Pass-through Authentication (PTA) is used with Azure AD Connect for authentication
   * Data transfer logs are retained

 #### Residual likelihood